evhub/coconut/DOCS.md

 ```
 where `<name>` is the name of the function, `<cond>` is an optional additional check, `<body>` is the body of the function, `<pattern>` is defined by Coconut's [`match` statement](#match), `<default>` is the optional default if no argument is passed, and `<return_type>` is the optional return type annotation (note that argument type annotations are not supported for pattern-matching functions).
 The `match` keyword at the beginning is optional, but is sometimes necessary to disambiguate pattern-matching function definition from normal function definition, since Python function definition will always take precedence.
 Note that the `async` and `match` keywords can be in any order.

-If `<pattern>` has a variable name (either directly or with `as`), the resulting pattern-matching function will support keyword arguments using that variable name.
+If `<pattern>` has a variable name (via any variable binding that binds the entire pattern), the resulting pattern-matching function will support keyword arguments using that variable name.

 In addition to supporting pattern-matching in their arguments, pattern-matching function definitions also have a couple of notable differences compared to Python functions.
 Specifically:
 - If pattern-matching function definition fails, it will raise a [`MatchError`](#matcherror) (just like [destructuring assignment](#destructuring-assignment)) instead of a `TypeError`.